 Several years later, when Doll Man was in trouble, Martha desperately wished she had the same ability to shrink in order to aid her husband.
 At that moment Doll Man wished the same thing, and suddenly Martha's height and weight dwindled down until she was on the same scale as Doll Man.
 She rescued Doll Man, and then regularly teamed with him as Doll Girl.

 Doll Girl is a Quality Comics character who dates back to the Golden Age.
 She was created by Chic Stone, Jerry Iger, and Will Eisner, the same team who created Doll Man.
-She made her first appearance as Martha Roberts in Doll Man #27 (1939), but did not appear as Doll Girl until 12 years later, in Doll Man #37.
+She made her first appearance as Martha Roberts in Feature Comics #27 (1939), but did not appear as Doll Girl until 12 years later, in Doll Man #37.

 Quality Comics went defunct in the 1950's, and Doll Man and Doll Girl left the public eye for many years.
 In the 1970's, DC Comics bought the publishing rights to the Golden Age Quality Comics characters, and both Doll Man and Doll Girl became the property of DC Comics.
 Doll Man became a founding member of the Freedom Fighters, a super-team made up of former Quality Comics characters, but Doll Girl did not appear.
 Later, when the Freedom Fighters moved from Earth-X to Earth-1, it was revealed that Martha Roberts had died of cancer back on Earth-X.